This blog post is part of a series where I take a detailed look at how I’m investing in quality dividend stocks for long-term income and growth.

 - Bad = Below 5%

-The related rule of thumb excludes me from buying stocks with bad profit margins:
+The related rule of thumb excludes me from buying stocks with consistently bad profit margins:

-- Rule of thumb: Only invest in a company if its ten-year average profit margin is above 5%
+- Rule of thumb: Only invest if the ten-year average profit margin is above 5%

 Measuring Next’s profitability and competitive strength

-Next is one of the UK’s leading clothing and homewares retailers and it has been in my portfolio since 2016.
+Next is one of the UK’s leading clothing and homewares retailers, and it has been in the UK Dividend Stocks Portfolio since 2016.
 Here’s a snapshot of the company’s performance over the last decade.

 Data source: SharePad